 SUPPORTING BIOMEDICAL INNOVATION AND DISCOVERY BY EARLY-CAREER INVESTIGATORS

-NEW IN 2020: now a two-stage application process, with no institutional nomination requirement
+Now a two-stage application process, with no institutional nomination requirement

 For the past 30 years, the Smith Family Foundation has been supporting groundbreaking medical research through the Smith Family Awards Program for Excellence in Biomedical Research.
 Its mission is to launch the careers of newly independent biomedical researchers with the ultimate goal of achieving medical breakthroughs.
 Applications focus on all fields of basic biomedical science and may also be submitted by investigators in physics, chemistry and engineering.
 Since 1992, the Program has funded 181 scientists for a total investment of $38.3 million.